ballerina-platform/wsdl-tools/module-ballerina-wsdl/Package.md

 ### WSDL to Ballerina

-#### Generate Client Stubs from an WSDL Specifications
+Generates Ballerina client stubs and records for a given WSDL file.

 ```bash
 bal wsdl -i <FILE_NAME> [--operations <COMMA_SEPARATED_OPERATION_NAMES>]
 ```

-Generates Ballerina client stubs for a given WSDL file.

 `-i, --input <FILE_NAME>`: The input WSDL file from which Ballerina types are to be generated is specified by this required parameter.